 - Get this card if you want easy cash back — especially on gas and groceries — without an annual fee.

-- Pick something else if you spend heavily on gas and groceries (the Blue Cash Preferred might be better) or if want travel rewards.
+- Pick something else if you spend heavily on gas and groceries or want travel rewards.

-- Recommended good to excellent credit range of 720 to 850 to apply.
+- Apply with a good to excellent credit score of 720 to 850.

 |Returned Payment Fee||$27|